Nuvindu/task-coordination/README.md

 ## Configurations

-The task coordination system can be configured using the `WarmBackupConfig` record.
+The task coordination system can be configured using the `WarmBackupConfig` record under `ListenerConfiguration`.
+So the coordination can only be done through a task listener.
 This handles how each node participates in coordination, how frequently it checks for liveness, updates its status, and connects to the coordination database.

 ```ballerina
 public type WarmBackupConfig record {